mehransaadat/money-narrator/README.md

   README.md
 ```

-Next: pytest tests for the narrative endpoint with the AI call mocked
-(step 8), then the JavaScript frontend (step 9).
+Next: Docker + stress testing, then the JavaScript frontend.